-- 2 weeks after their second dose in a 2-dose series, such as the Pfizer or Moderna vaccines, or - 2 weeks after a single-dose vaccine, such as Johnson & Johnson's Janssen vaccine If you don't meet these requirements, regardless of your age, you are NOT fully vaccinated.
-Keep taking all precautions until you are fully vaccinated.
+- 2 weeks after their second dose in a 2-dose series, such as the Pfizer or Moderna vaccines, or - 2 weeks after a single-dose vaccine, such as Johnson & Johnson's Janssen vaccine - After receiving booster dose, and any other recommended third doses for immunocompromised people.
+If you don't meet these requirements, regardless of your age, you are NOT up to date with all recommended COVID-19 vaccine doses.
+Keep taking all precautions until you are up to date with all recommended COVID-19 vaccine doses.